 This treatment may make your eyes feel sore, red and itchy (conjunctivitis).
 Your doctor will prescribe eye drops to help prevent this.
 It is important to use these as you are told to.

 This treatment may also cause blurry vision.
 If you have pain or notice any change in your vision, always tell your doctor or nurse.

-Oxaliplatin may cause you discomfort when you pee (pass urine).
+This treatment may cause you discomfort when you pass urine (pee).
 You may also pass urine more often than usual.
 Make sure you drink plenty of fluids during the 24 hours following chemotherapy.
-Try to drink at least two litres (three and a half pints).
+Try to drink at least 2 litres (3½ pints) of fluids each day.

 It is also important to empty your bladder regularly and to try to pass urine as soon as you feel the need to go.

 Contact the hospital straight away if you feel any discomfort or stinging when you pass urine, or if you notice any blood in it.

 This treatment may cause changes in the way your liver works.
 You are very unlikely to notice any problems.
 Your doctor will take regular blood samples to check how your liver is working.

 - skin or the whites of eyes to turn yellow (jaundice)

 Tell your doctor straight away if you notice any of these symptoms.

 This treatment may cause hearing changes, including hearing loss.
 You may have ringing in the ears.
 This is called tinnitus.
 You may also become unable to hear some high-pitched sounds.
 Hearing changes usually get better after this treatment ends.
 But some can be permanent.
 Tell your doctor if you notice any changes in your hearing.